 Mark Adlestone OBE DL became Chair of the JRC in May 2021.

-Mark is Chairman of Beaverbrooks the Jewellers.
-He joined the company in 1979, became Joint Managing Director in 1990, sole Managing Director in 2000 and Chairman in 2012.
+Mark Adlestone is Chairman of Beaverbrooks the Jewellers.
+Mark joined the company in 1979, became Joint Managing Director in 1990, sole Managing Director in 2000 and Chairman in 2012.

-Beaverbrooks have been awarded the HM Government Payroll Giving ‘Platinum Award’ every year since 2012 and gained the inaugural Diamond Award in 2018, 2019 and 2020.
-The company has been awarded Employer of the Year nine times in the last ten years at the UK Jewellery Awards.
+Beaverbrooks hax been awarded t he HM Government Payroll Giving ‘Platinum Award’ every year since 2012 and has gained the Diamond Award in every year since its inception in 2018.

 In October 2015 Mark was presented with the OBE by HM The Queen at Buckingham Palace for ‘Services to Business and Charity in the North of England’.

-In April 2019, Mark was appointed a Trustee of the Greater Manchester High Sheriff Police Trust.
-In July 2020, Mark became District Chair for Trafford of the Deputy Lieutenants of Greater Manchester.
+In April 2019, Mark became a Trustee of the Greater Manchester High Sheriff Police Trust.

-Mark is married to Gabrielle and has three daughters – Tara, Chloe and Libby.
-His grandson Ezra was born in June 2021.
+Married to Gabrielle for 32 years, Mark has three daughters – Tara 30, Chloe 28 and Libby 21.
+Mar has one grandson Ezra, born June 2021.